vyrjana/DearEIS/documentation/circuit.md

 _Parameters_

-- `flattened`: Whether the returned list should only contain elements or a combination of elements and connections.
+- `flattened`: Whether or not the elements should be returned as a list of only elements or as a list of connections containing elements.

 _Returns_